slateci/slate-client-server/resources/docs/running.md

 - `--ssl-certificate` [$`SLATE_SSL_CERTIFICATE`] specifies the SSL certificate to be used when serving requests.
 If specified `--ssl-key` must also be used or $`SLATE_SSL_KEY` set.
 Use of these options implicitly makes all connections to `slate-service` require the `https` scheme. - `--ssl-key` [$`SLATE_SSL_KEY`] specifies the SSL certificate key to be used when serving requests.
 If specified `--ssl-certificate` must also be used or $`SLATE_SSL_CERTIFICATE` set.
 Use of these options implicitly makes all connections to `slate-service` require the `https` scheme.

 If an SSL certificate is set, the files referred to by `--ssl-certificate`/$`SLATE_SSL_CERTIFICATE` and `--ssl-key`/$`SLATE_SSL_KEY` must be readable by `slate-service`.

+## Running a local DynamoDB instance

+For testing it is useful to run an instance of DynamoDB locally.
+See [the AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) for details on obtaining the local version of Dynamo.
+Note that a reasonably new version of the JRE is required.
+The basic command to start Dynamo is

+	java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar

+assuming it is being run from the directory in which the components have been unpacked.
+It may be useful to the database as a background process during testing.